Sure, "hangry" isn't a scientific term, but the symptoms are in fact, real.

 When explaining your adventures in keto to your friends and family, they will inevitably ask you the question everyone gets when they are on a restrictive diet: “What do you eat?”.
 Keto may seem daunting when you start your research, but when you get into it, you’ll realize it’s much easier than it seems.

-To help, we’ve compiled a collection of keto compliant recipes.
+To help, we’ve compiled a collection of keto compliant recipes as well as keto-friendly snack ideas.
 Note, you may need to make a few substitutions.
 For example if a dish calls for canned tomatoes, read your labels and make sure no sugar is added!